 Properly used, a buffer can remove swirls and minor scratches from your car paint.
 If you’re used to buffers, you can buy an electric one.
 It will give you great results.
 Otherwise, go for a manual buffer.
 It may not guarantee a showroom-shiny finish, but you’ll have more control over it, so damages can be avoided.
 Here are some car buffering techniques to guide you.

 6. Buffer Heads

-If you choose an electric buffer, you’ll also need buffer heads to get best results.
+If you choose an electric buffer, you’ll also need buffer heads to get the best results.
 There are three types: rotary polisher, orbital polisher, and dual-action polisher.
 Again, we advise against using electric buffers without prior experience.

 7. Carpet Extractor

-Your car’s carpet needs periodical deep cleaning to eliminate deep-seated dirt and other substances.
+Your car’s carpet needs a periodical deep cleaning to eliminate deep-seated dirt and other substances.
 The problem is, they don’t dry fast enough, causing mold and mildew to thrive.
 These microorganisms are the culprits of car odor.
 Avoid them by using a carpet extractor.
 It can dry your carpets faster and more effectively.